Léo Rodrigues (footballer, born 1991)

-Leonardo 'Léo' Rodrigues (born 6 April 1991) is a Brazilian footballer who plays as a right back.
+Leonardo 'Léo' Rodrigues (born 6 April 1991) is a Brazilian footballer who plays as a right-back.

-Club career
+Career

 Born in Caçador, Santa Catarina, Léo Rodrigues graduated with Figueirense's youth setup, making his senior debuts in 2011 in Campeonato Catarinense.
 In May 2011 he was loaned to Duque de Caxias, in Série B.

-Léo Rodrigues made his professional debut on 28 May 2011, starting in a 1–2 home loss against Criciúma.
+Léo Rodrigues made his professional debut on 28 May 2011, starting in a 2–1 home loss against Criciúma.
 He scored his first goal for Duque on 16 August, netting the first in a 2–1 home win against ASA.

 Léo Rodrigues returned to Figueira in 2012, after suffering relegation with Duque de Caxias.
-He made his Série A debut on 8 August 2012, starting in a 0–2 home loss against Flamengo.
+He made his Série A debut on 8 August 2012, starting in a 2–0 home loss against Flamengo.
 He only appeared rarely with the side, again suffering another drop.

 Léo Rodrigues was subsequently loaned to Boavista, Tombense (two spells), Fortaleza and Vila Nova.
-On 27 January 2015 he returned to Figueirense, being added to the main squad for the pre-season.
+On 27 January 2015, he returned to Figueirense, being added to the main squad for the pre-season.